namannc13/data_structures_and_algorithms/Topicwise/Greedy/greedy.md

 # Types of Questions

-- Insert Interval ( need to keep track of intersections )
+- Insert Interval ( need to keep track of intersections ) ( Insert Intervals )
-- Count Max Intersections at a time
+- Count Max Intersections at a time ( Minimum No. of Platforms required )
-- Erase Overlapping Intervals
+- Count Overlapping Intervals / Count Non-Overlapping Intervals ( Non-Overlapping Intervals, N Meetings in a room )